How to use a USB stick for both Slackware15-Live and storing data

 The beauty of simplicity: the KISS principle in Slackware

 Before finding out the option “toram” was already implemented I was about to download the Slackware Live image, learn how it works, and customize it to run fully in RAM.
-I used to use other distributions already providing that behaviour (Puppy Linux is probably the most famous), but since I use Slackware as my main system it makes a lot of sense to have it also as the live system.
+I used to use other distributions already providing that behavior (Puppy Linux is probably the most famous), but since I use Slackware as my main system it makes a lot of sense to have it also as the live system.
 I will be able also to generate my own live edition that suits exactly my needs.

-The second advantage coming from the application of the KISS principle is the easiness of the trouble-shooting process.
+The second advantage coming from the application of the KISS principle is the easiness of the troubleshooting process.

 If you are not new to the booting process, you probably already know the following things will happen when you switch on your computer: